LONG WEEKEND GETAWAY

 So close yet so far from Attica, Kea or Tzia is a premium choice for a weekend escape, altough opting for a longer stay rewards you with undiscovered treasures, an atmosphere of serene sophistication and pitch-perfect views of the Aegean.

-Kea or Tzia is the northern and one of the bigger islands of the Cycladic complex.
-It is a natural bridge that connects the mainland to the rest of the Cycladic isles.
+Kea or Tzia is the northern and one of the bigger islands of the Cycladic complex and a natural bridge connecting the mainland to the rest of the Cycladic isles.
 The island’s mountainous interior hides verdant valleys carpeted with wild flowers, herbs and imposing oak trees.
-The coastline offers a variety of beautiful sandy beaches and secluded coves.
+The coastline offers beautiful sandy beaches and secluded coves.
 Caves that are half covered by the sea are waiting to be explored.
-The two main settlements of the island are Ioulida, the inland town of Kea, and the port of Korissia.
+The two main settlements are Ioulida, the inland town of Kea, and the port of Korissia.
 Ioulida carries its charm quietly, with its stone paved narrow alleys twisting and turning among traditional houses with red tile roofs.
 Korissia is ideally situated in the natural bay of Agios Nikolaos.

 The amphitheatrical setting of Ioulida with its Venetian castle and neoclassical Town Hall, wich is a work of Ernst Ziller.
 The archaeological site of Karthea and the Doric temple dedicated to Apollo, God of Light.
 A boat trip around the island with stops on the beaches of Vourkari, Gyaliskari and Spathi.

 Overlook the Aegean Sea at the strategically built Monastery of Kastriani.
 To avoid the strong northern winds, seek refuge at the secluded Koundouros beach.
 Try snorkeling or scooba diving and explore the ship wrecks in the area with expeditions organized by Kea Divers.
 Go to Vourkari for fresh sea food with a view of the bay.